sjgarland/YeomanGuide/Notes/Issues/Appearance.md

 ## Excel peculiarities

-In Excel for Windows, clicking a button on a ribbon causes the ribbon to collapse.

-In Excel for the web, the `File` menu allows users to open only files that have been uploaded to `onedrive.live.com`.

-In Excel for the web, fewer functions (411 out of 479 as of December 2019) appear in the `Function` menu on the `Insert` tab and work with auto-complete.

 In Excel for the web, the location of the `Add-ins` group on the `Insert` ribbon depends on whether or not Excel's ribbons are simplified.

 Different versions of Excel display different tabs on the ribbon.
 In Excel for the Mac, there is no `File` tab on the ribbon (it is a menu at the top of the window).
 In Excel for the web, there is no `PageLayout` tab on the ribbon (the `Formulas` tab appeared only in 2020).